sptzmllr/dotfiles/README.md

 	- Xorg
 	- zsh

-For a single configuration you can use i.e. `stow -vt ~ vim` to deploy the contents of the `/vim` folder to the Home Directory.
+For a single configuration you can use i.e. `stow --no-folding --verbose --target ~ lemonbar` to deploy the contents of the `/lemonbar` folder to the Home Directory.
-To deploy everything just use `stow -vt ~ *`

 ## nvim